ericfell/rfbzero/CONTRIBUTING.md

 > - Refer this project in your project's readme
 > - Tell your friends/colleagues about the project

 # Development Guide

 ## Repository Setup

 1. To work on the rfbzero.py package, you should first fork the rfbzero repository.

-2. You can then clone the fork to your computer
+2. You can then clone the fork to your computer.

 ```bash
 git clone https://github.com/<GitHubUsername>/rfbzero.py